kinow/cylc-docker/standalone/README.md

 # Standalone Cylc

-In this standalone example, Cylc will both schedule and execute all tasks.
+In this standalone example, one Cylc container will both schedule and execute all tasks.

 ## Create base image